redrocket-ctf/redrocket_blog/_posts/2019-06-27-google-ctf-quals-2019-secure-boot.md

 10  0x7a7e577          sp: 0x7ec1a28           208  [??]  r13+7672855
 ```

-I now went through all the call frames and looked for something interesting (in search for the main loop).
+I now went through all the call frames and looked for something interesting (in search for some main loop).
-At frame 5 I noticed the use of `0xdeadbeefdeadbeef` and frame 7 checks a functions result and and calls another function after loading the string "Blocked".
+At frame 5 I noticed the use of `0xdeadbeefdeadbeef` (suspicious).
+Frame 7 checks a functions result and, depending on the output, calls another function with the string "Blocked".
 Therefore I assumed `0x67dae50` to be our password check routine we are interested in.

 ```
 0x067d4d2f      e81c610000     call 0x67dae50              ;[1]